 One of the biggest changes in the construction industry that is being seen at this time, however, is the encouragement to stay home if you’re sick.

 Construction is notorious for being an industry of badasses.
-Long work hours, physical labour and intense days make construction workers some of the most dedicated workers we see in physical labour.
+Long work hours, physical labor and intense days make construction workers some of the most dedicated workers we see in physical labor.
 Taking sick days and having paid sick days isn’t really a thing in the industry.

 With COVID-19, however, construction has followed every other industry in encouraging employees to stay home if they are sick.
 It’s a “trend” that could lead to revitalized contracts and the implementation of the paid sick day as a global workplace standard.